sapcc/juno/docs/react-coding-exercise.md

 ## Exercise (approximately 1 hour)

-### TASK #1 - Setup
+### Preparation - Setup

 - Create a new React application using your preferred method or framework.
 - Set up the project structure and install necessary dependencies.
 - Optional: Install and integrate a design system or style framework of your choice to enhance the UI/UX.

-### TASK #2 - REST API Integration
+### TASK #1 - REST API Integration

 - Fetch the list of launches from the SpaceX API using the provided endpoint: [endpoint](https://api.spacexdata.com/v4/launches), [definition](https://github.com/r-spacex/SpaceX-API/blob/master/docs/launches/v4/all.md)

-### TASK #3 - Display Launch List
+### TASK #2 - Display Launch List

-- Display a list of launches with the following attributes:
+Display a list of launches with the following attributes:
 - Launch Name
 - Local Date
 - Success/Failure info
 - Launch Details
 - Image
 - Link to youtube

-### TASK #4 - Implement Functionality
+### TASK #3 - Implement Functionality

-- Implement functionality for sorting, filtering, and searching the launch list:
+Implement functionality for sorting, filtering, and searching the launch list:
-  - Sorting: Allow users to sort launches by name or date.
+- **Sorting:** Allow users to sort launches by name or date.
-  - Search: Implement a search feature to find launches
+- **Search:** Implement a search feature to find launches
-- Pagination: Use pagination or a similar technique to avoid displaying all entries at once
+- **Pagination:** Use pagination or a similar technique to avoid displaying all entries at once

 ## Additional Notes: